3 FlexiBowl® and 3 Cameras#

 3

-Operating logic
+Operational logic

 The robot reaches all three stations

-Each robot is dedicated to one station
+Each robot is dedicated to a station

 Switch required